 These databases are a selection of what is available to you.
 Need more?
 See subject guides for additional databases to search on your topic.

 Find out about accessing the Library's online resources from on and off campus.

 McGill students and staff may order articles and books not available at McGill using COLOMBO.
 Please do not wait until it is too late for us to help you with COLOMBO.

-- Reading & Critiquing Research Articles (lecture slides)
+- Reading & Critiquing Research Articles (workshop slides)